Definition of Nephrolithiasis

 Prognosis of Nephrolithiasis

-Majority of stones passes spontaneously.
+The majority of stones pass spontaneously.
 Hospitalization is required in conditions where obstruction is associated with urinary tract infection.
 Emergent surgical drainage is required in the presence of urosepsis and pyelonephritis.
 There is an increased chance of recurrence in patients with nephrolithiasis.
 Increased fluid intake along with metabolic evaluation is recommended.

 The solutions are located below the sources.